greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     -   Spilling to disk requires extra memory to work.
     -   Other operators may continue to request memory.
-    Memory usage grows in spill situations; when global shared memory is available, the resource group may eventually use up to 200-300% of its configured group memory limit.
+    <br/>Memory usage grows in spill situations; when global shared memory is available, the resource group may eventually use up to 200-300% of its configured group memory limit.

 ### <a id="topic797"></a>Concurrency